 *ELL content knowledge coursework leads to ELL certification assuming certain requirements have been met.
 See specific requirements for ELL certification here.

 ADMISSION TO M.S.Ed., ELL

-2. Submit undergraduate transcript showing a minimum overall grade point average of 3.00 and other graduate program transcripts (if applicable).
+2. Submit to the MSSU Asmission Office your official undergraduate trancript showing a minimum overal grade point average of 3.00.

 3. Possess an earned Bachelor of Science degree from a college or university accredited by agencies recognized by Missouri Southern State University.

 4. Submit three references; one from current principal and two from professional colleagues. (print three reference forms to distribute)

 6. Submit to email@example.com a written professional autobiography focused on the the applicant's professional goals.

 Students who wish to apply for financial aid for a graduate program should complete the free application for student aid (FAFSA) and list the Missouri Southern State University school code; 002488.

 - 9 or more hours, full-time aid

 Stafford Loans can be used for graduate studies until the award is exhausted, provided that the student is degree-seeking.